facebook/lexical/README.md

 }
 ```

-## Working with Outline
+## Working with Outline.js

-This section covers how to use Outline, independently of any framework or library.
+This section covers how to use Outline.js, independently of any framework or library.
 For those intending to use Outline in their React applications,
 it's advisable to [check out the source-code for the hooks that are shipped in `outline-react`](https://github.com/facebook/outline/tree/main/packages/outline-react/src).

 ### Creating an editor instance and using it